master-of-zen/Av1an/README.md

     -br                     CQ range for boosting.
 Delta for which CQ can be changed

     --vmaf                  Calculate vmaf for each encoded clip.
+                            Saves plot after encode, showing vmaf values for all video segments.
                             Requires: Installed FFMPEG with libvmaf and installed libvmaf.

     --vmaf_path             Custom path to libvmaf models, by default used system one.

+    --tg_vmaf               Vmaf value to target.
+Best works with 90-95 on 720/1080.

+    --vmaf_steps            Number of evenly spaced probes that is used to interpolate vmaf to cq change.
+                            Must be bigger than 3.
+Optimal is 4-6 probes.
+Default: 4

+    --vmaf_error            Decrease initial Vmaf values for interpolation.Increasing number will result in lower CQ and bigger final vmaf score, use to correct whole vmaf plot.
+                            For start If target vmaf undershoot increase value by undershoot amount.

+    --min_cq, --max_cq      Minimum and maximum CQ values used in interpolation.
+                            Use to limit CQ values range.
+Default: 20, 63.

 <h2 align="center">Main Features</h2>